LATEST NEWS

 • 5 min read

 Network Intrusion Detection Systems (NIDS) are software applications that analyze network traffic patterns to identify potential threats.
 They are considered a core part of any robust cybersecurity system.
+Network Intrusion Detection Systems reduce breach detection time by up to 60%, enhancing data center security posture.
 With that in mind, here is a brief guide to what you need to know about NIDS.

 What is an NIDS